SQL Complete - Alternative to Native Microsoft T-SQL Intellisense

 complete the word.

-This feature is not supported in native Microsoft T-SQL Intellisense.
+This feature is not supported in native Microsoft T-SQL IntelliSense.

-Automatic filtering of object in the suggestion list
+Automatic object filtering in the suggestion list

 When typing a query, dbForge SQL Complete analyzes what you are typing and automatically